adgellida/winsys/README.md

 * No check drivers on Windows Update when plug a device.

-* Save user configuration for use it when you re-open app,
+* Save user configuration for use it when you re-open app.

 * Regroup files to clean main directory.